 CORE Association is a charitable non-profit organization providing community living services for people with developmental disabilities and support services for them and their families.

 Although most funding comes from government sources, we also have great support from the community.
 This comes by way of fundraising through dedicated volunteers who help with bingos and casinos, CORE’s Stampede Parade BBQ, Midnight Madness bake sale and by private donations.
 Donations can also come through legacy planning.
-And we have tremendous support from the local United Motorcycle Club International group which organizes the annual Ride Day for CORE.

 If you are interested in making a donation to CORE Association, or if you have an idea for fundraising, contact Executive Director Rita Bessant or Manager of Finance Lanny Seefried, or drop by our office at 412 3rd Street SE in downtown Medicine Hat.